 Inverse psoriasis occurs in intertriginous areas of the body, such as the axillae, groin, genitals, and submammary area.

 When psoriasis involves areas of the face other than the hairline, eyebrows, and beard, it is usually an indication of more severe disease.
-Seborrheic dermatitis can co-exist with psoriasis on the face and scalp (sometimes referred to as "sebopsoriasis").
+Seborrheic dermatitis can coexist with psoriasis on the face and scalp (sometimes referred to as "sebopsoriasis").

 Other variants include:

-- Psoriatic arthritis – Up to 50% of psoriatic patients may have erosive psoriatic arthritis.
+- Psoriatic arthritis – Up to 50% of psoriatic individuals may have erosive psoriatic arthritis.
 Psoriatic arthritis is more common among individuals with nail and scalp psoriasis.
 Rarely, psoriatic arthritis has been reported to develop prior to the cutaneous findings of psoriasis.

 - Guttate psoriasis – An acute generalized eruption of small, discrete, raindrop-like papules with fine scale.
 This may occur 2-3 weeks after an upper respiratory infection and is most common in children.

 - Erythrodermic psoriasis – An uncommon but potentially life-threatening acute complication of psoriasis wherein large red patches with desquamation cover most of the body surface.